samardzicnenad/flongo/README.md

 which is not actually a part of the project, but exists in order to provide additional info to the app users.

-Once a user is created and logs in, the session cookie is created and it is valid for 30 minutes
+Once a user signs up and logs in, the session cookie is created and it is valid for 30 minutes

 ## Usage:
 Running